ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 The intensity from the NEMDE data is a marginal intensity, supplied by the NEMDE solver as the slack variable for increasing demand.

-By using this signal we are assuming that any actions we took would not change how the market is dispatched - this will be true up to a point (the size of the marginal bid)
+By using this signal we are assuming that any actions we took would not change how the market is dispatched - this will be true up to a point (the size of the marginal bid).

 Using different price and carbon signals will change the results of this study - this isn't a fatal criticism but it should reinforce that this study is heavily dependent on the choice of data.